yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 local ok, err = child:flush()
 ```

-Flushes any buffered data to the stdin of the child process, returns:
+Flushes any buffered data to the stdin of the child process, returns `(ok, err)`:

 - `ok` - Whether the operation is successful, which is a boolean
 - `err` - The error code if the operation is failed, which is an integer if any